viamrobotics/docs/docs/get-started/control-motor.md

 ### Option 3: Control programmatically

+If you have [driven a rover](/get-started/drive-rover/), you have already seen that a base has a standardized API.
+Each component has a standardized API.
-You can use the following code to control the motor's speed and direction using your preferred SDK.
+The following code shows you how to control the motor's speed and direction using the [Motor API](/components/motor/#api).

-Find your machine's API key and address on your machine's **CONNECT** tab.
+If you'd like to try it, find your machine's API key and address on your machine's **CONNECT** tab and run the code sample:

-For more information, see the [Motor API](/components/motor/#api).

 {{< tabs >}}
 {{% tab name="Python" %}}